 Being an open source contributor doesn’t just mean writing code, either.
 You can help out by writing documentation, tests, or even giving feedback about the project (and yes - that includes giving feedback about the contribution process).
 Some of these contributions may be the most valuable to the project as a whole, because you’re coming to the project with fresh eyes, so you can see the errors and assumptions that seasoned contributors have glossed over.

 If you see something you’d like to work on amongst our issues, start hacking away on that!
 However, please announce your intent first in the relevant issue to make sure there is no work duplication.

-Please note that PlasmaPy has a Community Code of Conduct.
+Please note that PlasmaPy has a Contributor Covenant Code of Conduct.

 Issues marked by the community as help wanted mean just that - either they’re good contributions for outsiders or there’s an issue in the ongoing work that requires a second opinion.
 Please consider these first!

 Work on PlasmaPy is done via GitHub, so you’ll need a (free) account.
 If you are new to git, helpful resources include documentation on git basics and an interactive git tutorial.
 You must also install git locally on your computer.
 We highly recommend getting reasonably familiar with git by going through these tutorials or a Software Carpentry workshop prior to making code contributions.
 Do note that you can usually find help in the PlasmaPy Matrix chatroom.

 For actual guidelines for working on PlasmaPy, please see our Contributor Guide.